Contact your academic department for information about scholarships and funding opportunities available for your program.

 UWF Graduate Grant

 The UWF Graduate Grant is an institutional grant awarded by the Financial Aid Office to graduate students with documented need.
-Awards up to $2000 per academic year (fall and spring) are available to a limited number of graduate students working on a first graduate degree and enrolled at least half-time (6 hours) in graduate level courses.
+Award amounts are determined by the academic department for eligible students each academic year (fall and spring).
+It is available to a limited number of graduate students working on a first graduate degree and enrolled full time (6 hours) in graduate level courses.

 Graduate Student Scholarly and Creative Activity Grant